 Principles of Physics II w/ Lab

 Calculus (or Math 135 & 136)

-The application process to medical and allied health programs involves multiple steps.
-It is best for you to begin planning earlier to make sure that you have each item completed well in advance of the deadline.
-This will maximize your potential to be successful.
+It is best to begin planning earlier to make sure that you have each item completed well in advance of the deadline, because the application process has multiple steps.
 Some items to prepare for include:

 Primary Medical School Applications